EBI-Metagenomics/mettannotator/README.md

 <a name="product"></a>
 #### Determining the product
-The following logic is used by mettannotator to fill out the `product` field in the 9th column of the GFF.
+The following logic is used by mettannotator to fill out the `product` field in the 9th column of the GFF:

 <img src="media/mettannotator-product.png">

 ### Contents of the tool output folders
+The output folders of each individual tool contain select output files of the third-party tools used by mettannotator.
+For file descriptions, please refer to the tool documentation.
+Note: if the pipeline completed without errors but some of the tool-specific output folders are empty, those particular tools did not generate any annotations to output.

 <a name="mobilome"></a>
 ## Mobilome annotation

 The mobilome annotation workflow is not currently integrated into mettannotator.
 However, the outputs produced by mettannotator can be used to run [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) and the [mobilome annotation pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline).

-TODO: describe how to run these
+These post-processing steps will be better integrated in the next release.

 <a name="credit"></a>
 ## Credits